bloomberg/clangmetatool/README.md

 ## Reusable data collection

-The other part of this library consists of a number of "Data Collectors".
+Another part of this library consists of a number of "Data Collectors".
 Those will be in the `clangmetatool::collectors` namespace.